-- Appropriate management of land use and land-use change can enhance uptake of atmospheric CO2 by vegetation and soils through activities such as restoration of wetlands, planting new forests and reforestation.
+- Appropriate management of land use and land-use change can enhance the uptake of atmospheric CO2 by vegetation and soils through activities such as the restoration of wetlands, planting new forests, and reforestation.

 - Geoengineering proposals that do not reduce atmospheric CO2 – for example, methods that focus solely on temperature (such as aerosol backscatter or reduction of greenhouse gases other than CO2) – will not prevent ocean acidification.
 Adding alkaline minerals to the ocean would be effective and economically feasible only on a very small scale in coastal regions, and the unintended environmental consequences are largely unknown.

-- The impacts of other stressors on ocean ecosystems such as higher temperatures and deoxygenation – also associated with increasing CO2 – will be reduced by limiting increases in CO2 levels.
+- The impacts of other stressors on ocean ecosystems, like higher temperatures and deoxygenation – also associated with increasing CO2 – will be reduced by limiting increases in CO2 levels.

 - The shellfish aquaculture industry faces significant threats and may benefit from a risk assessment and analysis of mitigation and adaptation strategies.
 For example, seawater monitoring around shellfish hatcheries can identify when to limit the intake of seawater with a lower pH, hatcheries can be relocated, or managers can select larval stages or strains that are more resilient to ocean acidification for breeding.

-- At local levels, the effects of ocean acidification on ecosystem resilience may be constrained by minimising other local stressors3,4,5 through the following:
+At local levels, the effects of ocean acidification on ecosystem resilience may be constrained by minimizing other local stressors through the following:

 - Developing sustainable fisheries management practices such as regulating catches to reduce overfishing and creating long-term bycatch reduction plans.
 If implemented and enforced, this type of management has been shown to sustain ecosystem resilience.